taiwo2/jobsearch-react-native/README.md

 Run `npm install` / `npm i` from the Terminal.

-after that `npm run build` from the terminal.

-Finally `npm run android`.
+Run `npm run android`. to start the app

 👤 Taiwo Adetona